-You may be one of many consumers who have received emails saying you're about to be assaulted by unwanted telemarketing calls to your wireless phone.
-Rest assured that placing telemarketing calls to wireless phones is - and always has been - illegal in most cases.
+Placing telemarketing calls to wireless phones is - and always has been - illegal in most cases.

-Wireless phone subscribers have always been able to add their personal wireless phone numbers to the national Do-Not-Call list, either online, or by calling toll-free to 1-888-382-1222 from the phone number they wish to register.
+Wireless phone subscribers have always been able to add their personal wireless phone numbers to the national Do-Not-Call list, either online, or by calling toll-free - 1-888-382-1222 - from the phone number they wish to register.
 The do-not-call rules require callers that are not exempt from the rules to stop telemarketing calls 30 days after you register a number.

 There is no deadline for registering a number on the national Do-Not-Call list.
 There is also no longer any need to re-register a number – it will stay on the national Do-Not-Call list until you cancel your registration or discontinue service.

-How to File a Complaint
+- File a Complaint Online

 Federal Communications Commission